armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

 See [Advanced Operator Configuration]({{< ref "op-advanced-config.md" >}}) if you need to override the default settings for the Halyard Container for some advanced features.

 {{% /tabbody %}}
-{{% tabbody name="Spinnaker OSS"%}}
+{{% tabbody name="Open Source Spinnaker" %}}

-You can see the list of Spinnaker OSS versions on the Spinnaker [Versions](https://spinnaker.io/community/releases/versions/) page.
+You can see the list of open source Spinnaker versions on the Spinnaker website's [Versions](https://spinnaker.io/community/releases/versions/) page.

 ```yaml
 apiVersion: spinnaker.io/{{< param "operator-oss-crd-version" >}}